In 1096-1099 the First Crusade was held, in which Hugo de Payns participates among others.

-Church of the Crucifix: Late Roman style, it was built by the Templars in the middle of the 12th century, which houses the Virgin and Child of the 12th century and a Crucified Christ, in the form of »Y»
+Church of the Crucifix: In late Romanesque style, it was built by the Templars in the middle of the 12th century, which houses the Virgin and Child of the 12th century and a Crucified Christ, in the form of »Y»

 Church of San Juan: On the Camino de Santiago, rebuilt on a Romanesque base, it belonged to the Templars,

 that later they gave to the Hospitalers, so that they could carry out their work of aid to the Pilgrims.